Aminocd/slate/source/index.html.md

 }
 ```

 This endpoint retrieves a particular product.
-The product must be active and not discontinued to be viewable by non-authorized user.
+The product must be active and not discontinued to be viewable by a non-authorized user.

 ### HTTP Request